 - The median income for self-employed individuals who run their own incorporated businesses is $50,000.
 Those without incorporated businesses have a median income of $23,000.

-- The top five industries with the highest numbers of small businesses are:
+- Five industries have the highest numbers of small businesses:

 - There are 5,661 small firms in the export business that generate 10.2% of South Carolina’s $31.1billion worth of export revenue.